WebAssembly/spec/md-proto/WebAssembly.md

 **Name:** `data`

-The Data Section contains an [array] of data initializers.
+The Data Section consists of an [array] of data initializers.

 A *data initializer* consists of a [string] and an offset.
 It describes data to be loaded into linear memory as part of